-Several retrospective studies have suggested a reduction in mortality for treatment of severe CAP with combination therapy consisting of a beta-lactam antibiotic and a macrolide or quinolone 99, 207-209.
+Several retrospective studies have suggested a reduction in mortality for treatment of severe CAP with combination therapy consisting of a beta-lactam antibiotic and a macrolide or quinolone102,199-201.
 Yet, from some randomized studies data are available on the outcome of the subsets of patients with severe CAP.
-In one randomized study, the subset of patients with severe CAP (Fine risk category IV and V) exhibited a clinical cure rate, defined as sustained improvement or resolution of the signs and symptoms of CAP for patients who were clinical successes at the end of therapy, of 87.0% (20/23) for gemifloxacin versus 83.3% (20/24) for ceftriaxon/cefuroxim (ns).
 In the study by Finch about half of the patients had severe CAP (265/538).
 In this subgroup, the cure rate for moxifloxacin was 92.2% versus 84.7% for the control group (amoxicillin-clavulanate, with or without clarithromycin).
-Other studies reported identical efficacy of ceftriaxon with erythromycin versus levofloxacin (92.3% versus 94.1%) in case of moderately severe and severe CAP and penicillin plus ofloxacin versus amoxicillin-clavulanate with erythromycin in case of severe CAP.
+Other studies reported identical efficacy of ceftriaxone with erythromycin versus levofloxacin (92.3% versus 94.1%) in case of moderately severe and severe CAP and penicillin plus ofloxacin versus amoxicillin-clavulanate with erythromycin in case of severe CAP.
 Because of the potential consequences of not immediately treating Legionella spp as a cause of CAP in patients with severe CAP, it is widely recommended to empirically treat this pathogen in this patient population despite the absence of solid scientific evidence.
-During the Dutch Bovenkarspel outbreak a positive antigen test at presentation was associated with a higher mortality and a high percentage of IC admissions.
+During the Dutch Bovenkarspel outbreak, a positive antigen test at presentation was associated with a higher mortality and a high percentage of IC admissions.
 Coverage of the Legionella spp. in these patients within the first 24 hours was associated with a risk reduction of 38% for death or ICU admission.
-Lastly, a prospective, observational multicenter cohort study, conducted in 27 ICUs of 9 European countries and involving 218 consecutive patients requiring invasive mechanical ventilation for an admission diagnosis of CAP, suggested via Cox regression analysis adjusted for severity that macrolide use was associated with lower ICU mortality when compared to the use of fluoroquinolones.

-Monotherapy versus combination antimicrobial therapy for bacteremic pneumococcal pneumonia.
+Monotherapy versus combination antimicrobial therapy for bacteremic pneumococcal pneumonia